 Art and architecture are symbolic in the fabric of the greatness of France; art and artists, creativity and genius, passion in combination with construction.
 Accordingly, when I thought of inspiration for creating this collection through the prism of this French fabric, Monet’s home and gardens in Giverny and the Alexander III Bridge naturally came to mind.
 In so doing, I hoped to capture a small taste of a contributing source to Monet’s genius.
 I was inspired to express this muse through the colors and shapes of his garden paradise and home.

 Monet’s garden is a place of overwhelming peace and beauty while at the same time offering an explosion of natural color.
-When I see his ivy lined home and peaceful garden, I am overcome by a feeling of serenity and beauty, of nature and colors.
+When I see his ivy-lined home and peaceful garden, I am overcome by a feeling of serenity and beauty, of nature and colors.
 When I touch textile it is like touching a flower.
-The textile, as the flower, is strong with beauty and soft with touch.
+The textile, like the flower, is strong with beauty and soft with touch.
 Monet’s garden provides an unending palette of colors.

 Concurrently one of the great contributing factors to France’s reputation with architecture is the city’s most ornate and extravagant Alexandre III Bridge spanning the Seine leading to one of the most beautiful city areas in the world where sits the Place de la Concorde and the Grand and Petit Palais.

 Every time I see this bridge, its beauty, strength, softness, deepness, colors, and combination of its materials from stone to copper and its ornate statues astound me.
 The combination of the colors of the bridge and water coupled with the surrounding buildings and sky gives one much to ponder.
 The lamps stand proudly, confident in their power and beauty and shine on the river, bridge, and streets.
 The combination of all of this creates a paradise on earth and naturally gives me the gift of inspiration.